 If Schuster expected to find higher degrees of harmony at the Camp Nou then he was to be disappointed.
 Barcelona legend László Kubala was the man in charge when Schuster arrived at the club and he made no secret of the fact that he didn’t want the player.
 Kubala had been replaced by Helenio Herrera before the turn of the year and Barcelona clicked in spectacular fashion, forcing their way into the title race and reaching the Copa del Rey final.

-Having climbed to within two points of then-La Liga leaders Atlético Madrid and just beaten Hércules 6-0, the wheels fell off in dramatic fashion when Barcelona’s star striker Quini was kidnapped.
+Having climbed to within two points of La Liga leaders Atlético Madrid and just beaten Hércules 6-0, the wheels fell off in dramatic fashion when Barcelona’s star striker Quini was kidnapped.
 Although eventually freed unharmed three weeks later, Barcelona hadn’t responded well in Quini’s absence, picking up just one point in six games and dropping out of the title race.

 A tumultuous season would end with a silver-lining, however, as Barcelona lifted the Copa del Rey by beating Sporting Gijón at the Vicente Calderón, Quini scoring twice in a 3-1 win against his former club.
 By the time the 1981-82 season kicked off Schuster was playing under his third different coach in less than a year, as his compatriot Udo Lattek took over at the Blaugrana.

 The season would end with another capitulation in the title race, although Barcelona would redeem themselves by winning the European Cup Winners’ Cup.
 Standard Liège were beaten 2-1 in the final at the Camp Nou thanks to a virtuoso performance from Allan Simonsen and a winning goal scored by Quini.
-This all unfolded without Schuster, who missed the game having suffered a serious knee injury at the hands of a wild challenge from Athletic Bilbao’s Andoni Goikoetxea –The Butcher of Bilbao – earlier in the season.
+This all unfolded without Schuster, who missed the game having suffered a serious knee injury at the hands of a wild challenge from Athletic Club’s Andoni Goikoetxea –The Butcher of Bilbao – earlier in the season.

 The knee injury sustained from Goikoetxea also cost Schuster the chance to play in the 1982 World Cup.
 Schuster’s international career was unwittingly on borrowed time, with an increasing number of disagreements with some high-profile names only serving to alienate him further.
 When he refused to travel to Albania with the national team for a game in 1984, instead electing to be present at the birth of his child, the fallout and recriminations drove him to announce his retirement from international football.